34 Robust Regression: Resistant Lines and Beyond

 col = "red")

-The bisquare fitting strategy employs a robust regression technique that assigns weights to observations based on their residuals relative to the center of the data distribution.
-Observations closer to the center are given higher weights, while those farther away receive progressively smaller weights, reducing their influence on the model.
+The bisquare fitting strategy employs a robust regression technique that assigns weights to observations based on their residuals.
+Observations closer to the fitted model are given higher weights, while those farther away receive progressively smaller weights, reducing their influence on the model.

 The process begins with an initial linear regression model fitted to the data.
 Residuals from this model are then computed, and a weighting scheme is applied: observations with smaller residuals are assigned larger weights, while those with larger residuals (indicating potential outliers) are assigned smaller weights.
 A new regression is then performed using these weights, effectively minimizing the influence of outliers on the fitted line.

-Note that if you make use of dplyr in a workflow, loading MASS after dplyr will mask dplyr’s select function.
+Note that if you make use of dplyr in an R session, loading MASS after dplyr will mask dplyr’s select function.
 This can be problematic.
 You either want to load MASS before dplyr, or you can call the function via MASS::rlm.
 The latter option is adopted in the following code chunk.

 dat <- data.frame(x,y)